Dynamsoft/mobile-web-capture/README.md

 - `WebAssembly`, `Blob`, `URL`/`createObjectURL`, `Web Workers`

   The above four features are required for the SDK to work.

+*Note*:

+If you open the web page as `file:///` or `http://` , the camera may not work correctly because the API <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia" title="getUserMedia">getUserMedia</a> usually requires HTTPS to access the camera.

+To make sure your web application can access the camera, please configure your web server to support HTTPS.
+The following links may help.

+1. NGINX: <a target="_blank" href="https://nginx.org/en/docs/http/configuring_https_servers.html" title="Configuring HTTPS servers">Configuring HTTPS servers</a>
+2. IIS: <a target="_blank" href="https://aboutssl.org/how-to-create-a-self-signed-certificate-in-iis/" title="Create a Self Signed Certificate in IIS">Create a Self Signed Certificate in IIS</a>
+3. Tomcat: <a target="_blank" href="https://dzone.com/articles/setting-ssl-tomcat-5-minutes" title="Setting Up SSL on Tomcat in 5 minutes">Setting Up SSL on Tomcat in 5 minutes</a>
+4. Node.js: <a target="_blank" href="https://nodejs.org/docs/v0.4.1/api/tls.html" title="npm tls">npm tls</a>

+If the test doesn't go as expected, you can [contact us](https://www.dynamsoft.com/contact/).

 ### Supported Browsers